Schools are where mental health concerns are often first noticed.

 A: We are determined to help improve children's access to care by utilizing technology and integrating services into nontraditional places.
 Through creativity and collaboration, we believe we can help address the student mental health needs so many school districts struggle with.

-Q: Why rural schools?
+Q: Why work with schools?

-MEET THE ADVISORY BOARD
+MEET THE ADVISORY COMMITTEE